bento-platform/bento/docs/installation.md

   'query:data' 'ingest:data' 'ingest:reference_material' 'delete:reference_material' 'view:drop_box'
 ```

+> [!IMPORTANT]
+> With the object-storage (S3) refactors included in v19, it is now required to add the `view:drop_box` permission to
+> the WES grant.
+Otherwise WES will not be authorized to download files from Drop-Box, even with local storage.
+>
+> If you already have a grant for the WES client coming from earlier versions, you can simply add the permission by
+> following the steps detailed in the [migrating to v19 docs.](./migrating_to_19.md#permissions)

 ### c.
 Create a grant for the aggregation and Beacon services

 Run the following commands to set up authorization for the aggregation/Beacon client.